pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 If the `Status` is `Up` in the output, the cluster status is normal.

-## Step 8: Managing dm tasks with dmctl
+## Step 8: Managing migration tasks with dmctl

-`dmctl` is a command-line tool used to control DM clusters.
+dmctl is a command-line tool used to control DM clusters.
 You are recommended to [use dmctl via TiUP](maintain-dm-using-tiup.md#dmctl).

-`dmctl` supports both the command mode and the interactive mode.
+dmctl supports both the command mode and the interactive mode.
 For details, see [Maintain DM Clusters Using dmctl](dmctl-introduction.md#maintain-dm-clusters-using-dmctl).